olzh2102/Small-Quiz-Game/README.md

-# Small-Quiz-Game
+# Small-Quiz-Game and Town Administration Challenge
 Small-Quiz-Game

-This small quiz game can be played on console of a browser.
+This small quiz game can be played on console of a browser as well as the Town Administration Challenge.
-The purpose of creation of this game is just to try ES5 features such as Closures, Protorype, IIFE, Constructor, Recursion and Callbacks.
+The purpose of creation of this game and challenge is just to try ES5 and ES6 features such as Closures, Protorype, IIFE, Constructor, Recursion and Callbacks, Classes, Arrow functions and Default parameters.

 How the game was built: